visgl/deck.gl/docs/api-reference/core/view.md

 A relative (e.g. `'50%'`) or absolute extent.
 Default `'100%'`.

-##### `offset` ([Number, Number], optional)
+##### `padding` (Object, optional)

-Pixel offset of the viewport center, in `[x, y]` where x is the number of pixels right, and y is the number of pixels down.
+Padding around the viewport, in the shape of `{left, right, top, bottom}` where each value is either a relative (e.g. `'50%'`) or absolute pixels.
 This can be used to move the "look at"/target/vanishing point away from the center of the viewport rectangle.

 ##### `controller` (Function|Boolean|Object, optional)